tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 First, the server collects a set of candidate ECHConfigs.
 This set is determined by one of the two following methods:

-1. Compare ClientECH.config_id against identifiers of known ECHConfigs and select the ones that match, if any, as candidates.
+1. Compare ClientECH.key_id against identifiers of known ECHConfigs and select the ones that match, if any, as candidates.
 2. Collect all known ECHConfigs as candidates, with trial decryption below determining the final selection.

-Some uses of ECH, such as local discovery mode, may omit the ClientECH.config_id since it can be used as a tracking vector.
+Some uses of ECH, such as local discovery mode, may randomize the ClientECH.key_id since it can be used as a tracking vector.
 In such cases, the second method should be used for matching ClientECH to known ECHConfig.
 See
 {{optional-configs}}.
 Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST use the first method.